-- \circ The National Plan for Living Well (Buen Vivir) $2010 2013^{298}$ included many development priorities, one of which was reducing the deforestation by 30% by 2013. - National Forest Policy 2000 299 and Forest Governance in Ecuador 2011 approximately 67% of Ecuador's forest are registered as protected areas and off limits for harvesting timber. - o The Environmental Management Law 1999 and The Forest Law (Article 39)300 state that Indigenous and Afro-Ecuadorian Peoples will have priority in the use of community lands and forestry products, and those authorities must be consulted before issuing environmental policies on conservation of reserves. - Law for the Promotion and Development of the Production, Commercialization, Extraction, Exportation and Industrialization of Palm Oil and its Derivatives 2020301 this new piece of legislation establishes mechanisms for the commercialization of palm oil, which could include price stabilization mechanisms, a committee to promote the sector and sanctions for non-compliance.
+- Articles 10 and 71-74 of the Ecuadorian Constitution- recognise the rights of ecosystems to exist and flourish, giving people the right to petition on behalf of ecosystems and requiring of the government to remedy violations of these rights.
+The Constitution guarantees the participation of Indigenous Peoples and communities in decision-making for activities carried out in or on their territories.
+Article 74 also states that "environmental services are not susceptible to appropriation; that their production, provision and use will be regulated by the National Government". - The National Plan for Living Well (Buen Vivir) 2010 2013 included many development priorities, one of which was reducing the deforestation by 30% by 2013. - National Forest Policy 2000 and Forest Governance in Ecuador 2011 approximately 67% of Ecuador's forest are registered as protected areas and off limits for harvesting timber. - The Environmental Management Law 1999 and The Forest Law (Article 39) state that Indigenous and Afro-Ecuadorian Peoples will have priority in the use of community lands and forestry products, and those authorities must be consulted before issuing environmental policies on conservation of reserves. - Law for the Promotion and Development of the Production, Commercialization, Extraction, Exportation and Industrialization of Palm Oil and its Derivatives 2020 this new piece of legislation establishes mechanisms for the commercialization of palm oil, which could include price stabilization mechanisms, a committee to promote the sector and sanctions for non-compliance.
 The law prohibits the cultivation of palm oil in water protection areas, use of banned pesticides, and establishment of plantations in protected areas.
-Critics say the law doesn't go far enough to protect environmental and social contexts of palm oil cultivation and its impacts on communities, water sources and soil degradation. - Socio Bosque Programme 2008302 aims to incentivize conservation of privately and community owned native forests through a payment for ecosystem services (PES) scheme.
-The scheme aimed to reduce deforestation and alleviate poverty by providing payments per hectare of forest biannually, based on 20-year contracts. - National Forestry Restoration Programme303 Ecuador planned to restore 500,000 additional hectares by 2017 and increase this total by 100,000 hectares per year until 2025
+Critics say the law doesn't go far enough to protect environmental and social contexts of palm oil cultivation and its impacts on communities, water sources and soil degradation.